-The Annual Report is an account of the accomplishments of each section within Environmental Health and Safety (EH&S) for the last year.
+The Annual Report is an account of the accomplishments of each section within Environmental Health and Safety (EH&S) for FY20.
 The following will present detailed highlights and statistical information regarding the various programs within EH&S.

 For a printed copy of the EH&S Annual Report, click here.

 Asbestos Manual - (Manuals/Booklets)

 This manual is the official guide to University policies and procedures that apply to the use, maintenance, and removal of asbestos and asbestos containing materials.

 Post this sign in the immediate vicinity of your autoclave.

 Bat and Rabies Factsheet and Recommendations - (Factsheets)

 Includes information in regard to bat rabies exposure and safety recommendations.

 Summary of the procedure to clean-up and decontaminate after a spill of biological materials or microorganisms handled at BSL2 or lower.